NinjaBallerina/USF-Robot/README.md

 4. To run the package, use the provided launch file: ros2 launch usf_robot robot_joystick.launch.py

+** NOTE **: If you encouner this error:
+` AttributeError: 'RobotController' object has no attribute 'last_direction' `

+Please hit `CTRL+C` then run:
+    ros2 launch usf_robot robot_joystick.launch.py

+Perform this until the error is gone.

 ### What Happens When You Run It?